-General and administration expenses for the three months ended December 31, 2015 increased to \$1,226,868 from \$696,327 in the comparative period.
+General and administration expenses for the six months ended March 31, 2016 increased to \$3,101,465 from \$2,016,415 in the comparative period.
 Significant components of the expense in the current period included:

-- Consulting and subcontractor fees of \$13,381 (2014 \$66,387).
-In the current year, the costs related to ongoing administrative support and intellectual property consulting, and one-time professional recruiting services.
-In the prior periods, costs were related to the CEO and CFO who have since been converted to full time employees included in salaries and benefits. - Director fees of \$64,000 (2014 \$Nil) commencing with the Company becoming publicly-listed on the TSX Venture Exchange ("TSX-V") in January 2015. - Investor relations expense of \$99,354 (2014 \$11,866).
-Concurrently with the Company's listing on the TSX-V in January 2015, the Company engaged several investor relations consultants and incurred costs for shareholder communications and news releases. - Professional fees for legal and accounting services of \$192,374 (2014 \$316,641) were incurred in conjunction with the corporate activities in fiscal 2016.
-These services have been engaged to support the Company's financing activities.
-In the comparative period, the Company engaged these services for working towards listing on the TSX-V (occurred in January 2015), the NASDAQ (occurred in July 2015) and graduation to the TSX (occurred in July 2015).
+- Director fees of \$135,758 (2015 \$35,451) commencing with the Company becoming publicly-listed on the TSX Venture Exchange ("TSX-V") in January 2015. - Investor relations expense of \$179,251 (2015 \$71,566).
+The Company's initial listing on the TSX-V in January 2015 marked the engagement of several investor relations consultants and costs for shareholder communications and news releases.
+Following the Company's listing on the NASDAQ and graduation to the TSX in July 2015, the investment in shareholder communications has increased with the level of activity and exposure. - Professional fees for legal and accounting services of \$419,999 (2015 \$830,307) were incurred in conjunction with the corporate activities in fiscal 2016.
+These services have been engaged to support the Company's corporate activities.
+In the comparative period, the Company engaged these services for working towards listing on the TSX-V (occurred in January 2015), with a view to the NASDAQ and graduation to the TSX completed in July 2015.
 The Company has worked with its professional service providers to develop corporate structures and compliance standards to meet new and developing reporting requirements as a public company.
-Consequently, regulatory fees and transfer agent costs have increased for initial listing fees and associated transaction costs to \$39,049 (2014 - \$6,801).
+Consequently, regulatory fees and transfer agent costs have increased for initial listing fees and associated transaction costs to \$117,880 (2015 \$47,912). - Rent expense of \$278,826 (2015 \$50,655) relates primarily to the establishment of the Houston office.

-- Rent expense of \$134,603 (2014 \$12,595) relating primarily to the establishment of the Houston office at the end of fiscal 2014. - Salaries and benefits expense of \$291,909 (2014 \$164,529) relates primarily to the establishment of the CEO and CFO as full time employees of the organization. - Other expense categories have increased and been established as overall corporate activity has increased.
+- Salaries and benefits expense of \$1,061,548 (2015 \$510,307) relates to corporate staffing such as the chief executive officer and chief financial officer, as disclosed in "Related Party Transactions", and general admin support staff. - Other expense categories have increased and been established as overall corporate activity has increased.
 These expenses predominantly relate to costs toward becoming a reporting issuer and publicly listed company.

-General and administrative expenses include the following major expenses by nature for the three months ended December 31, 2015 and 2014:
+General and administrative expenses include the following major expenses by nature for the three and six months ended March 31, 2016 and 2015: